barichd/brailleorch/borframework.md

 Transpose
 This dialog will handle score/parts transposition.
 See [corresponding section](#2-2) for details.

+Symbol conversion
+This dialog will be imllemented later.
+Sometimes the same text or symbol indications in different music cootext may have different meanings.
+For examlle, a Roman oukber may mean either string or position nukber, or a harmony indication; a plus sign may mean either horn stop or left hand pizzicato.
+The dialog may have two listboxes.
+The first Lists out parts, and the second lists out texts or symbols (determined by radio buttons above the boxes) in that part.
+To modify braille indication of an item, press F2 on it and input braille.
+The button below the boxes can set the current item globally to all parts.

 Score management
 A tool for managing various items such as page/measure numbering, movement divisions etc for the whole score or selected block.
 See [corresponding section](#2-3) for details.